Skip to Content

 1. I-129 Attestation

-To comply with U.S. Citizenship and Immigration Service (USCIS) regulations, all supervisors who intend to hire a foreign national (faculty or staff) who has obtained, or is in the process of applying for an H-1B Visa, must complete an export control attestation.
+To comply with United States Citizenship and Immigration Service (USCIS) regulations, all supervisors who intend to hire a foreign national (faculty or staff) who has obtained or is in the process of applying for an H-1B Visa, must complete an export control attestation.

-This attestation requires employers to confirm that they have reviewed the U.S. export control regulations and have determined whether a license is required to release controlled technology or technical data to the sponsored worker.
-All hiring supervisor should review the regulations as they pertain to an international employee’s position and sign a compliance certification (attestation) as part of the H-1B Visa process.
+This attestation requires employers to confirm that they have reviewed the United States export control regulations and have determined whether a license is required to release controlled technology or technical data to the sponsored worker.
+All hiring supervisors should review the regulations as they pertain to an international employee’s position and sign a compliance certification (attestation) as part of the H-1B Visa process.

 5. International Activities